Research Program

 Consumptogenic system: This global system is characterised by institutions, policies, commercial activities, norms and behaviours that encourage and reward excessive production and consumption of fossil fuel-reliant goods and services that are unhealthy and inequitably valued and distributed.
 The consumptogenic system is a root cause of health inequities and climate change.

-Planetary Health Equity: is the environmentally sustainable and equitable enjoyment of good health.
+Planetary Health Equity: The equitable enjoyment of good health in a stable Earth system.

 We analysed the Australian growth model, the politics that sustain this model, and the impacts of the model on people and the planet.
 We show that the Australian growth model has become more reliant on domestic consumption fuelled by rising house prices and a permissive credit environment to drive economic growth.
 The key drivers of the Australian growth model have created conditions that undermine economic equality, drive health inequities, and create excessive greenhouse gas emissions that contribute to climate change.